ChrisT19931/VentaroAI5.7/README.md

    - Master AI agents and bots

 2. **AI Prompts Arsenal 2025** - $10.00
-   - 30 premium AI prompts for making money online
+   - 30 professional AI prompts for making money online
    - Proven ChatGPT and Claude prompts
    - Copy-paste ready for immediate use